 Provide an approach to efficiently and effectively mitigate risks

 Save cost and time by identifying, prioritizing, and managing risks

-Risk management process in EGI-Engage is conducted based on expert judgement technique.
-Risk management team has been established in a way to involve Project management and Technical coordination level of the project structure.
-The membership is described in Section 2 with clear description of responsibilities.
-Risk management is a subject of Project Management Board and Activity Management Board attention.
+Increase the impact and success of the project

+In section 2 each of the sub-processes is described with a clear definition of its inputs, outputs and actions performed, as well as the related supporting materials.

 Section 3 describes when and how often the risk management processes will be performed during the project life cycle.

-In section 4 each of the sub process is described with clear definition of what are the inputs, outputs and actions performed, as well as supporting materials.
+Actors involved in the process are defined in Section 4 with clear description of responsibilities.

-Section 5 provides outcome from first re-assessment of the probability and impact of risks identified during project proposal phase and proposed response, as well as result of new risk identification.
+Section 5 provides the results of the first re-assessment of the probability and impact of risks identified during the project proposal phase and proposed response, as well as the results of new risk identification performed within the Work Packages.